hansroh/skitai/README.rst

   - add skitai.set_smtp ()
   - remove protobuf, redis, pymongo and psycopg2 from requirements, if you need these, install them maually
+  - skitai.preference () can be used with context

 - 0.30 (Sep 2019)